-The Tribe may establish and operate not more than two (2) Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe that are located within the boundaries of the Tribe's reservation and certain trust lands as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact, as described in and represented on the map at Appendix A hereto.
+The Tribe may establish and operate not more than two (2) Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe that are located within the boundaries of the Tribe's reservation as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact as described in and represented on the map at Appendix A hereto.
 The Tribe retains the right to acquire additional gaming eligible Indian lands under IGRA and, subject to the provisions of section 15.0, to request negotiation of an amendment to this Compact to authorize Class III Gaming on the subsequently acquired eligible Indian lands.
 The Tribe may combine and operate in each Gaming Facility any forms and kinds of gaming permitted under law, except to the extent limited under IGRA and any applicable regulations adopted pursuant thereto, this Compact, or the Tribe's Gaming Ordinance.
-The machines may be apportioned to either of the facilities, but no more than one thousand two hundred (1,200) machines may be operated at any one time.